ericsonmichaelj/dont-fear-the-repo/CONTRIBUTING.md

 The subject contains succinct description of the change:

-* use the imperative, present tense: "change" not "changed" nor "changes"
+* use the present tense: "update" not "update" nor "updates"
-* don't capitalize first letter
+* capitalize first letter
 * no dot (.) at the end